What are the Four Parts of Medicare?

 What plans are available to supplement your Medicare coverage, and do you need it?

-People are eligible for Medicare when they reach age 65, when they retire at or after age 65 and are no longer eligible for employer coverage, or are living with a disability.
+People are eligible for Medicare when they reach age 65, when they retire at or after age 65 and are no longer eligible for employer coverage, or are collecting Social Security Disability.

 Every day Ortolani Services helps people to make the best choices regarding their Medicare coverage.
 We can help you, just as we helped these people: